-MetLife Preferred Dentist Program (PDP) 1 Cigna Dental HMO 2 Annual deductible Individual \$50 None Family maximum \$150 None Preventive and diagnostic services 100% paid, no deductible to meet Most services are paid at 100% when you use your network dentist Basic services such as fillings, amalgams ("silver") and composite ("white") filings, root canals, periodontal services, extractions, and oral surgery 80% after deductible Copayment when you use your network dentist.
-See "Patient Charge Schedule" on page 214 for more information.
-Major restorative services such as crowns, inlays/onlays, bridges, and dentures 50% after deductible Copayment when you use your network dentist.
-See "Patient Charge Schedule" on page 214 for more information.
-Orthodontia 50% after deductible Copayment when you use your network dentist.
-See "Patient Charge Schedule" on page 214 for more information.
-Lifetime orthodontia limit for children and adults \$3,000 per person Coverage limited to 24 months of treatment TMJ (temporomandibular joint) treatment excluding surgery 50% after deductible if not the result of an accident (covered under orthodontia) 100% paid for oral evaluation; copayment for other related services when you use your network dentist Implants Subject to "dental necessity" Copayment when you use your network dentist.
-Limit of one implant per calendar year; with one replacement per 10 years Annual maximum \$3,000 per person None
+MetLife Preferred Dentist Program (PDP) Cigna Dental HMO Annual Deductible Individual \$50 None Family maximum \$150 None Preventive and diagnostic services 100% paid; no deductible to meet Most services are paid at 100% when you use your network dentist Basic services such as fillings, amalgams (silver) and composite (white) filings, root canals, periodontal services, extractions and oral surgery 80% after deductible Copay when you use your network dentist.
+See "Patient Charge Schedule" on page 182 for more information.
+Major restorative services such as crowns, inlays/onlays, bridges and dentures 50% after deductible Copay when you use your network dentist.
+See "Patient Charge Schedule" on page 182 for more information.
+Orthodontia 50% after deductible Copay when you use your network dentist.
+See "Patient Charge Schedule" on page 182 for more information.
+Lifetime orthodontia limit for children and adults \$3,000 per person Coverage limited to 24 months of treatment Temporomandibular joint (TMJ) treatment excluding surgery 50% after deductible if not the result of an accident (covered under orthodontia) 100% paid for oral evaluation; copay for other related services when you use your network dentist Implants Subject to "dental necessity" Copay when you use your network dentist.
+Limit of one implant per calendar year, with one replacement per 10 years Annual maximum \$3,000 per person None

 MetLife PDP providers charge negotiated fees for services.
 For services other than those for preventive care, you must meet the annual deductible before the Plan will pay a percentage of eligible costs.
-Benefit amounts for out-of-network dentists are based on maximum allowed amount for your geographic area.
+Benefit amounts for out-of-network dentists are based on the maximum allowed amount for your geographic area.

-You can obtain a schedule of charges and a list of providers by calling Cigna Dental HMO at 1-800-CIGNA24 (1-800-244-6224).
+You can obtain a schedule of charges and a list of providers by calling Cigna Dental HMO at 1 (800) Cigna 24 (1 (800) 244-6224).
 Once enrolled, you can obtain a schedule of charges at www.myCigna.com.
 You can also view the Cigna Patient Charge Schedule at citibenefitsonline.com/SiteCollectionDocuments/CignaDentalPatientChargeSchedule.pdf.

-MetLife Preferred Dentist Program (PDP)
+MetLife Preferred Dentist Program (MetLife PDP)

-The MetLife Preferred Dentist Program (MetLife PDP) is a preferred provider organization (PPO) consisting of a nationwide network of dentists and specialists, who charge negotiated fees that are typically lower than the provider's normal fee; this reduces your out-of-pocket cost.
+The MetLife Preferred Dentist Program (MetLife PDP) is a preferred provider organization (PPO) consisting of a nationwide network of dentists and specialists who charge negotiated fees that are typically lower than the provider's normal fee.
+This reduces your out-of-pocket cost.